BlogAssessmentRecruitment5 Major Types and Stages of an Interview Process

 2. Behavioural Interviews

 Behaviour-based interview (BBI) is used for assessing how candidates handle work-related situations.
-Psychological evaluation crept into the recruitment process in the 1970s.
+Psychological evaluation crept into the recruitment and selection process in the 1970s.
 Behavioral interviews are now an integral part of the hiring process.
 The past performance of the candidate can be assessed in a more specific format through behavioural interviews.
 Interviewers ask questions that go into specific details on how the candidate handled a situation in the past, and the thought process behind the course of action.

 3. Direct Interview